devizer/w3top-bin/README.md

 Live demo: on the throttled single-core Xeon with 592M RAM, on the Orange PI board

 ### Supported OS are provided by dotnet core
 - Debian 8 & 9, Ubuntu 14.04 ...
 19.04 and derivatives
-- CentOS 6 & 7, Fedora 27 ...
-30, RedHat 7 and derivatives
+- Fedora 27 ...
+30+, CentOS 7, RedHat 7 and derivatives
 - OpenSUSE 42 & 15, SLES 12 & 15
+- Alpine Linux

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit)

-Alpine Linux and legacy RedHat 6 are also supported but corresponding binaries are not precompiled.
-It should be compiled from sources with correct runtime identifier: [Install from source](https://github.com/devizer/KernelManagementLab#install-from-source).

-The script below doesn't support RedHat 6 and Alpine Linux
+Legacy version 6 of CentOS & RedHat is also supported, however GLIBC to 2.14+ is required by official sqlite3 package.
+Rest of versions are supported without additional configuration.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract